ibrahimjasim/battleship-game-PP3/README.md

 * Entering in two letters/numberss causes the game to crash
 * Entering in a lower case is not acepted a second time round if the first column entry was invalid
 * Game increments one of my turns when the computer plays
-* Code get_ship_location() allows for users to enter for eg. "123" as a position and continue playing.
+* Code get_ship_location() allows for users to enter "567" as a position and continue playing.

+## Remaining Bugs
-*
+* No bugs remaining

+## Credits
+- CI material for the given project.
+- Wikipedia for rules and logic behind the game.
+- Used "copyassignment" as inspiration for functctions.